2205103/task-management-microservice/README.md

-user-service is creating user, showing user detail and input tasks, it will be written in javascript task-service is showing the tasks of specific user, it will be written in spring-boot only one database will be used for now
+user-service is creating user, showing user detail and input tasks, it will be written in javascript

+task-service is showing the tasks of specific user, it will be written in spring-boot

+only one database instance will be used for both services for this project

 -----------